-At Tortuguero National Park, you will traverse the rich labyrinth of peaceful waterways, keeping an eye out for active wildlife along the banks and in the trees.
+At Tortuguero National Park, you will traverse the rich labyrinth of peaceful waterways, keeping an eye out for active wildlife along the water banks and in the trees.
 This area boasts 320 bird species, including tiger-herons, Agami heron, white-fronted nunbird, and all six species of kingfishers belonging to the Americas.
 You may also see caiman, iguanas, poison dart frogs, freshwater turtles, basilisk lizards, Honduran white tent-making bats, and three species of monkeys that frequent the banks.
-Also keep an eye out for slaty-tailed trogon, Montezuma's oropendola, American pygmy kingfisher, bare-throated tiger-heron, and sungrebe.
+Also keep an eye out for slaty-tailed trogon, Montezuma's oropendola, and sungrebe.